zhaoweiyu-github/ChromBERT/docs/source/installation.rst

 Installing PyTorch
 ------------------
-Follow the detailed instructions on `PyTorch’s official site <https://pytorch.org/get-started/locally/>`__ to install PyTorch according to your device and CUDA version specifications.
+Follow the detailed instructions on `PyTorch’s official site <https://pytorch.org/get-started/locally/>`__ to install ``PyTorch`` according to your device and CUDA version specifications.

 Installing FlashAttention-2
 ---------------------------
 Execute the following commands to install the required packages and `FlashAttention-2 <https://github.com/Dao-AILab/flash-attention>`__.

 .. code-block:: shell
-    :linenos:

     # Install the required packages for FlashAttention-2
     pip install packaging